PacificBiosciences/PacBioFileFormats/DataSet.rst

 This document defines the 3.0.0 Secondary DataSet abstraction and its XML file representation.
-A DataSet is a set of a particular data type, such as subreads, references or alignments.
+A DataSet is a set of a particular data type, such as subreads, references or aligned subreads.

 2.1 Motivating Use Cases
 --------------------------

-The concept of a homogenous set of elements of a particular data type is used throughout Secondary Analysis.
-These sets of data are represented in many different ways, sometimes explicitly by creating large files that contain all the data in the set (e.g. filtered_subreads.fasta), and sometimes implicitly by using pointers to the data, such as with the ubiquitous FOFN (file of file names).
+The concept of a homogenous set of elements of a particular data type is used throughout Pacific Biosciences Secondary Analysis.
+These "sets of data" are represented in many different ways, sometimes explicitly by creating large files that contain all the data in the set (e.g. a FASTA file of subreads), and sometimes implicitly by using pointers to the data, such as with a FOFN (file of file names).

-Here is a incomplete survey of the uses of cases of sets of fundamental data types and how they are solved in pre-3.0.0 Secondary Analysis:
+In many cases these solutions are serviceable, but they have disadvantages.
+The reliance on explicit file creation imposes a heavy burden that is exacerbated by instrument throughput increases.
+The FOFN partially breaks the tight coupling between explicit files and sets of data, but it fails to allow facile subsetting of files.
+Tools are forced to reimplement filtering or subsetting logic in their own idiosyncratic ways.

+The DataSet XML abstraction (or DataSet for short) satisfies these use cases in a unified way using a canonical representation that can by used throughout the Secondary Analysis system.
+Here is a sampling of the uses of cases for DataSets:

-- Refer to a **set of subreads** in multiple bax.h5 files
+- Refer to a **set of subreads** in multiple BAM files
-    - FOFN of bax.h5 files (for blasr)
-    - input.xml of bax.h5 files (for SMRT Pipe)

-- Refer to a **subset of subreads** by id from one or more bas.h5 files
+- Refer to a **subset of subreads** by id from one or more BAM files
-    - Whitelist option to P_Filter to generate a FOFN of rgn.h5 files + FOFN of bas.h5 files

 - Refer to a **set of alignments** from multiple different references or movies
-    - Explicitly merge the alignments into a larger (cmp.h5) alignment file
-    - Create FOFN of cmp.h5 files

-- Run algorithms such as HGAP on a **subset of subreads** (e.g. that align to a   contaminant such as E. coli)
-    - Awkward, but supported indirectly though whitelist option to P_Filter

-- Run algorithms such as Quiver on a **subset of alignments** (e.g. on a particular chromosome, or a particular chromosome region, or from reads labeled with a particular barcode)
+- Run algorithms such as Arrow on a **subset of alignments** (e.g. on a particular chromosome, or a particular chromosome region, or from reads labeled with a particular barcode)
-    - Command line options to Quiver (to e.g. specify a particular reference).
-Not currently supported on other algorithms.

-- Refer to a **subset of alignments** that obey certain criteria.
-In particular,  the extractBy reference or accuracy functionality used in Milhouse.
+- Refer to a **subset of alignments** that obey certain criteria (such as a length minimum).
-    - Explicit creation of cmp.h5 files using cmph5tools.py select.

 - Perform any analysis that can be performed on an entire file of a particular data type (reads, read regions, alignments) on a **subset of that data type**  without creating a new file.
-    - Not supported pre-3.0.

-In many cases the pre-3.0 solutions are serviceable, but they have disadvantages.
-The reliance on explicit file creation imposes a heavy burden that will be exacerbated as instrument throughput increases.
-The FOFN partially breaks the tight coupling between explicit files and sets of data, but it fails to allow facile subsetting of files.
-Tools are forced to reimplement filtering or subsetting logic in their own idiosyncratic ways.

-The DataSet XML attempts to satisfy these use cases in a unified way using a canonical representation that can by used throughout the Secondary Analysis system.

 3. Data Format Definition